Vegetable Guide

 - Minimum: The minimum daily amount refers to the required daily amount that you must eat each day.
 People eating 800 grams of fruits and vegetables every day have a lower risk of diseases. (reference) According to this scenario, 400 grams of vegetables and 400 grams of fruits are essential for an adult to have a healthy life.

-Raw and Cooked Vegetables
+Cooked Vegetables

 Vegetable Categories

-We divide vegetables into the 7 categories:
+We divide vegetables into 7 categories:

 Most Recommended: